harsh1760/Javascript/README.md

 # Javascript

-This is my First Repository.
+This is my First Repository. here javascript else if ,if control condition use